nkrusch/dissertation/readme.txt

     ├─ content.tex         : Dissertation sections
     ├─ Dockerfile          : Execution environment
     ├─ LICENSE             : License text
-    ├─ main.tex            : The TGS ETD template
+    ├─ main.tex            : The Augusta University TGS ETD template
     ├─ Makefile            : Build commands
     └─ readme.txt          : Copy of this readme

 ------------------------------------------------------------------------
-🏗️  Compile Dissertation (optional)
+🏗️  Compile the Dissertation (optional)
 ------------------------------------------------------------------------

 A pre-compiled dissertation is available at following addresses:

 (1) TODO

 Alternatively, compile the dissertation by running:

     make full -j ?

-where ? is the number of available cores.
+where `?` is the number of available cores.

-The command generates a file main.pdf at the sources root.
+The command generates a file `main.pdf` at the mounted volume root.

 ------------------------------------------------------------------------
-⚗️  Executable examples
+⚗️  Executable Examples
 ------------------------------------------------------------------------

     SECTION             DESCRIPTION